Applicants for Matriculation

 Visa and Immigration Status for International Students

-International students, scholars, and their dependents are required to obtain or maintain the F-1, F-2, J-1, or J-2 U.S. Student and Scholar Visa and Immigration Status prior to enrolling at the college.
+Students seeking Student Visa (F-1, F-2) and/or Scholar Visa (J-1, J-2), international students, scholars, and their dependents are required to obtain or maintain F-1, F-2, J-1, or J-2 U.S. Student and Scholar Visa and Immigration Status prior to enrolling at the college.

 For procedures, please contact: